I have already submitted my FAFSA application. Is there a

 There isn't an "income cutoff" for OTAG.
 Financial eligibility

-for OTAG is based on your Expected Family Contribution (EFC).
-The
+for OTAG is based on your Expected Family Contribution/Student Aid

-EFC is determined by a formula that takes into consideration family
+Index (EFC/SAI).
+The EFC/SAI is determined by a formula that takes

 What is the deadline to apply for OTAG?

-are encouraged to apply as soon as possible after Oct.
-1 for best
+requirements.
+Students are encouraged to apply as soon as possible

-can be awarded, and the FAFSA application date is used to
+eligible applications than can be awarded, and the FAFSA

-prioritize which students will receive an award.
-How early you
+students will receive an award.
+How early you apply may make the

-apply can make the difference in whether you receive an OTAG
+difference in whether you receive an OTAG award.

 How will I know if I have been awarded an OTAG grant?